Great Britain in the Seven Years' War: Background

 One of the major concerns for the British government of the era was colonial expansion.
-During the eighteenth century, the British colonies in North America had become more populous and powerful—and were agitating to expand westwards into the American interior.
-The territory most prized by the new settlers was the Ohio Country, which was also claimed by France.
-As well as having economic potential, it was considered strategically key.
-French control of that territory would block British expansion westwards and eventually French territory would surround the British colonies, pinning them against the coast.
+During the 18th century, the British colonies in North America had become more populous and powerful and were agitating to expand westwards into the American interior.
+The territory that was most prized by the new settlers was the Ohio Country, which was also claimed by France.
+It had economic potential and was considered a strategically-key territory since French control would block British expansion westwards, and French territory would eventually surround the British colonies and pin them against the coast.
 A number of colonial delegations to London urged the government to take more decisive action in the Ohio dispute.

-In the wars of the time, the British tended to avoid large-scale commitments of troops on the continent.
-They sought to offset the disadvantage of this in Europe by allying themselves with one or more continental powers whose interests were antithetical to those of their enemies, particularly France.
+In the wars of the time, the British tended to avoid large-scale commitments of troops on Continental Europe.They sought to offset the disadvantage of this in Europe by allying themselves with one or more continental powers whose interests were antithetical to those of their enemies, particularly France.
 By subsidising the armies of continental allies, Britain could turn London's enormous financial power to military advantage.

-In the Seven Years' War, the British chose as their principal partner the most brilliant general of the day, Frederick the Great of Prussia, then the rising power in central Europe, and paid Frederick substantial subsidies for his campaigns.
-This was accomplished in the diplomatic revolution of 1756, in which Britain ended its long-standing alliance with Austria in favour of Prussia, leaving Austria to side with France.
-In marked contrast to France's strategy, Britain strove to prosecute the war actively in the colonies, taking full advantage of its naval power.
-The British pursued a dual strategy—naval blockade and bombardment of enemy ports, and rapid movement of troops by sea.
-They harassed enemy shipping and attacked enemy colonies, frequently using colonists from nearby British colonies in the effort.
+During the Seven Years' War, the British chose as their principal partner the most brilliant general of the day, Frederick the Great of Prussia, which was the rising power in Central Europe, and paid Frederick substantial subsidies for his campaigns.That was accomplished in the Diplomatic Revolution of 1756 in which Britain ended its long-standing alliance with Austria in favour of Prussia, which left Austria to side with France.
+In marked contrast to France's strategy, Britain strove to prosecute the war actively in the colonies and took full advantage of its naval power.
+The British pursued a dual strategy of naval blockade and bombardment of enemy ports, combined with rapid movement of troops by sea.
+They harassed enemy shipping and attacked enemy colonies and frequently used colonists from nearby British colonies in the effort.

 War in North America

 Initial skirmishes (1754–1755)

 The Ohio Country located between Britain's Thirteen Colonies and France's New France saw France and Britain clash.
-In 1753 the French sent an expedition south from Montreal that began constructing forts in the upper reaches of the Ohio River.
-In 1754 the Province of Virginia sent the Virginia Regiment led by George Washington to the area to assist in the construction of a British fort at present-day Pittsburgh, but the larger French force had driven away a smaller British advance party and built Fort Duquesne.
+In 1753, the French sent an expedition south from Montreal that began constructing forts in the upper reaches of the Ohio River.
+In 1754, the Province of Virginia sent the Virginia Regiment led by George Washington to the area to assist in the construction of a British fort at present-day Pittsburgh, but the larger French force had driven away a smaller British advance party and built Fort Duquesne.
 Washington and some native allies ambushed a company of French scouts at the Battle of Jumonville Glen in late May 1754.
 In the skirmish the French envoy Joseph Coulon de Jumonville was left dead leading to a diplomatic incident.
 The French responded in force from Fort Duquesne, and in July Washington was forced to surrender at the Battle of Fort Necessity.
 Despite the conflict between them, the two nations were not yet formally at war.